 “If you stop smoking, drinking too much or using recreational drugs, the problem should eventually go away.
 But it can take months,” says Dr Tomlinson.
 “There is no overnight cure.”

 If you're prescribed blood pressure tablets or antidepressants, your doctor may be able to put you on a different kind.

 Low testosterone can be treated with hormone replacement therapy, which should resolve erectile dysfunction as long as it's used together with erection-helping drugs.
 Other conditions, such as diabetes and high blood pressure, can be treated, which may improve erections.
+Find out more about erectile dysfunction treatment, including sildenafil cotrate (viagra).
 The Sexual Advice Association has useful factsheets on all of this.

 Some men benefit from psychosexual therapy, which is a form of relationship therapy where you and your partner can discuss any sexual or emotional issues or concerns.
 You can contact the Sexual Advice Association, Relate, sexual health charity FPA or your GP to ask about psychosexual therapy.